one3qualsone/elastic-finance/frontend/src/app/learn/beginner/fed-explained/fed-explained.md

 ### 4. Provide Financial Services
 The Fed facilitates the nation's payments systems and serves as the U.S. government's banker, helping manage the country's debt.

-For investors, the Fed's role in stabilizing the financial system and setting monetary policy is particularly important to understand.
+For investors, the Fed's role in stabilising the financial system and setting monetary policy is particularly important to understand.

 ## How the Fed Changes Market Conditions